chef/automate/components/docs-chef-io/content/automate/ha-on-premise-deployment-prerequisites.md

 The on-premise deployment specific pre-requisites are as follows:

+### Infra Server

+- Chef Automate HA comes with bundled Infra Server, and it is recommended not to use any external server in Automate HA.
+Using an external server will lose the Automate HA functionalities, and things may not work as expected.

 ### Access

 - All Virtual Machines or Machines should be up and running.